beyondelastic/gitops-tkgs/README.md

 # gitops-tkgs

 This repo can be used to test a GitOps approach with ArgoCD and a vSphere with Tanzu Supervisor cluster.
+ArgoCD will be installed in a TKG workload cluster as described below.
+The Supervisor cluster and vSphere Namespace will be connected as a target.

-ArgoCD itself will be installed in a TKG workload cluster as described here:
+## Install ArgoCD on a TKG cluster

 1. Install ArgoCD on TKG cluster kubectl create ns argocd